Organic Land Care: lawns, gardens, and landscapes

 - Using only non-toxic materials on your property reduces the health risk to yourself, your family, your neighbors, and your local environment.
 See Why Organic?

 - Synthetic fertilizers are made in a chemical process that uses fossil fuel and contributes to global warming.
-The use of synthetic nitrogen fertilizer greatly increase the amount of nitrogen entering the global nitrogen cycle which has a serious negative impact on the organization and functioning of the world’s ecosystems, including accelerating the loss of biological diversity and decline of coastal marine ecosystems and fisheries.
+The use of synthetic nitrogen fertilizer greatly increases the amount of nitrogen entering the global nitrogen cycle which has a serious negative impact on the organization and functioning of the world’s ecosystems, including accelerating the loss of biological diversity and the decline of coastal marine ecosystems and fisheries.
 The use of synthetic phosphorus fertilizers has its own set of problems, in particular its contribution to the eutrophication of freshwater lakes and ponds, and the limited global supply of phosphate rock.
 For more information, visit http://phosphorusfutures.net

 - In many cities in the Northeast, 50% of the drinking water goes to lawns and landscapes.
 Over 75% of our rivers are flow stressed because of water withdrawals for these residential uses.
 Read more in our article “Lawns: Good Watering Practices”